 One evening, the crew hosted a potluck dinner with parents, NPS staff and friends.
 Joshua suddenly stood to share a Diné song.
 “I don’t usually do this,” he smiled, “but I really like you guys.”

 Joshua began a self-assured chant.
-As his song echoed from the cliffs and ancient Ancient Puebloan ruins, many silently wept.
+As his song echoed from the cliffs and ancient Puebloan ruins, many silently wept.